What is NGO Aid Map?

 InterAction promotes NGO Aid Map in many places.
 We present NGO Aid Map at international expos, forums, and meetings all over the world.
 NGO Aid Map is highlighted in communications with our members, who are encouraged to feature their projects on the map in their own outreach.

 The Mapping Team at InterAction works across the international aid, data, transparency, and technology sectors, and we promote our initiative in all these spheres.
-Online, they are featured on the InterAction website and NGO Aid Maps’ social media accounts.
+Online, projects are featured on the InterAction website and NGO Aid Maps’ social media accounts.

 Is NGO Aid Map open source?